a2v-stg/node-multitenant-rbac-auth-server/sample-app/HOW_TO_USE.md

 # Admin UI Sample App - How to Use Guide

-This guide provides comprehensive instructions for setting up, configuring, and using the Admin UI Sample App with the FDE (Fraud Detection Engine) integration.
+This guide provides comprehensive instructions for setting up, configuring, and using the Admin UI Sample App with the FDE (Fraud Detection Engine) integration. **The app now features a comprehensive dependency injection and theming system that ensures complete visual consistency.**

 ## Table of Contents